 Use quotation marks around terms you would like to keep together:

-“Asian long-horned beetle” will return results for this invasive species and not Asian Americans, long-horned cattle, or other types of beetles.
+“Asian long-horned beetle” will return results for this invasive species and not include Asian countries, long-horned cattle, or other types of beetles.

 Use an asterisk to return variations of a term: